 What type of glue can you use on styrofoam?

 The best type of glue for styrofoam is a polystyrene glue.
 This type of glue bonds well to the styrofoam, since they are of the same material.
 If you don’t want to wait too long for the glue to dry, then the best adhesive for styrofoam is cyanoacrylate.
+If you want to make life easier, a good spray adhesive works for many applications, particularly for gap filling after it has expanded.

 What sticks to styrofoam?

 The best adhesives for gluing styrofoam together are ones that work with this material.
 All-purpose adhesives will work on bonding other materials to styrofoam.
 If you intend on adhering rubber to styrofoam, then you’ll need to look for an adhesive that bonds with both rubber and polyethylene.
+Spray adhesive will stick to polystyrene, and thanks to its ease of use, it can be used for many different applications.
+Remember that for gap filling applications, you will need something that is expanded when dry.

 On average, how long does styrofoam adhesives take to dry?

 Drying times for most adhesives vary depending on the type of glue you use.
 As a general rule, you should wait a full 24 hours for the glue to cure completely.
 Many cyanoacrylate adhesives are fast-drying, so wait times can range from a few minutes to a few hours.
 Industrial adhesives will require longer drying times – up to 72 hours.
+A spray-on adhesive will not take very long to dry.
+Keep in mind that adhesives that end up expanded once dry, generally dry quite fast.

 How do you remove excess adhesive from styrofoam?